alban-read/M1-MICRO-FORTH/riscish.md

 FORTH primitives are implemented as assembly language functions, the compiler converts high level FORTH words into list of tokens for the token interpreter(s) to execute.

-This is not a standard implementation, I am aiming to provide a reasonable but small set of FORTH like words that improve comfort, safety and convenience for the user of the language.
+This is not a standard implementation, I am aiming to provide a very small set of practical FORTH like words that improve comfort, safety and convenience for the user of the language.

+I expect to extend the ASM file as I write my Apps, I plan to test and script the App in FORTH.

 Untyped - Storage has no type, words are aware of the size of storage cells but not what they contain.